sidhantu123/multi_agent_productivity_system/README.md

-# Gmail Agent - LangGraph Edition
+# Multi-Agent Productivity System (Gmail + Calendar)

-A powerful, conversational Gmail assistant built with LangGraph and Pydantic AI.
-Manage your emails naturally through conversation, with built-in memory, smart contact caching, and comprehensive Gmail operations.
+A modular, conversational productivity system built with LangGraph and Pydantic AI.
+It currently includes two agents: a Gmail agent and a Google Calendar agent.
+Manage emails and calendar events naturally through conversation, with built-in memory, smart contact caching, and comprehensive Google integrations.
+An orchestrator agent will soon route intents across Gmail and Calendar for a unified experience.

 ---